diemastermonkey/trickery/README.md

 # trickery
-Collection of script/code tools/tricks I like to think I've invented/discovered/mastered (none of that's true), such as:
+Collection of script/code tools/tricks I like to think I've invented/discovered/mastered (none of that's true):

 + Utilities for scripts
 + Procedural generation
 + Obfuscation
-+ Self-modifying or self-generating code
++ Self-modifying / self-generating code
 + /etc

 Useful for everything from lulz to world domination.